Como Woodland Outdoor Classroom

 Come see for yourself and explore the trails! download a map to find the woodland within larger Como Park.

-If you're a teacher, bring your students to listen, write, draw, study, collect data, have a quiet space.
-For teachers bringing students, the first step is to request a free permit at 651-632-5111.
+If you are a teacher, bring your students to listen, write, draw, study, collect data, have a quiet space.
+For teachers bringing students, the first step is to request a free permit at 651-266-6400.
 These FREE permits will help to track numbers and activities for grant reporting and maintain an appropriate level of use for the environmental health and sustainability of the outdoor classroom.

 Be part of this continuing transformation.
 Here are ways you can be involved: